cloud2009/LT-PINN/README.md

+# this is the code for LT-PINN: Lagrangian Topology-conscious Physics-informed Neural Network for Boundary-Focused Engineering Optimization

+# how to use the code

-unzip the LT-PINN.zip file, the files are organized as:
+## step 1: unzip the LT-PINN.zip file, the files are organized as:

 --data
 ---heat_128x128.csv